 This public inquiry is crucial identify and recommend changes to improve preparedness and management of future crises, including the impacts on child health services and children and young people.

-Our recommendations (updated autumn 2023) on the management of children with viral respiratory tract infections in hospital settings aim to support clinicians in partnership with local infection prevention control teams.
-Our guidance on COVID-19 treatments is summarised here.
+Our recommendations (updated autumn 2025) on the management of children with viral respiratory tract infections in hospital settings aim to support clinicians in partnership with local infection prevention control teams.

 Young people experienced the pandemic in so many ways.
 In 2020 and 2021, young people aged 16-25 formed the COVID-19 Book Club to review the evidence and give their insights.